Request handlers¶

 example, if information is fetched from a database or a remote API when

-handling a web request handler, it is correct to use asynchronous code
+handling a web request handler, it is correct to use asynchronous code to

-to reduce RAM consumption and not block the event loop of the web application.
+reduce RAM consumption and not block the event loop of the web application.

-resizing a picture), the request handlers that initiate such operation should
+request handlers that initiate such operation should be async, and use a

-be async, and use a thread or process
+thread or process

 pool

 to not block the web app's event loop.
+Similarly, request handlers that

-Similarly, request handlers that initiate I/O bound operations (e.g. web
+initiate I/O bound operations (e.g. web requests to external APIs, connecting

-requests to external APIs, connecting to a database) should also be async
+to a database) should also be async

 .